Linear elasticity: Elastodynamics in terms of displacements

 Elastodynamics is the study of elastic waves and involves linear elasticity with variation in time.
 An elastic wave is a type of mechanical wave that propagates in elastic or viscoelastic materials.
 The elasticity of the material provides the restoring force of the wave.
 When they occur in the Earth as the result of an earthquake or other disturbance, elastic waves are usually called seismic waves.

 The linear momentum equation is simply the equilibrium equation with an additional inertial term:

 If the material is governed by anisotropic Hooke's law (with the stiffness tensor homogeneous throughout the material), one obtains the displacement equation of elastodynamics:

-If the material is isotropic and homogeneous, one obtains the Navier–Cauchy equation:
+If the material is isotropic and homogeneous, one obtains the (general, or transient) Navier–Cauchy equation: